Can You Have a Panic Attack Without Feeling Anxious?

 Patients experiencing panic without anxious thoughts are often told the symptoms are purely psychological or emotional.

-However, autonomic and neurologic activation can produce real physiologic panic symptoms independent of conscious emotional distress.
+However, autonomic and neurologic activation can produce genuine physiologic panic symptoms independent of conscious emotional distress.

 Recognizing this distinction may help explain why some patients feel frightened physically even when they do not feel psychologically anxious.